My condolences go out to the family of George Floyd and to all the families of the unarmed Black people killed recently for absolutely no reason.

 His untimely death served as a catalyst for the civil rights movement.

 Racism is a system designed to oppress.
-There were slave codes and Jim Crow laws in America that kept black people down in the gutter.
+There were slave codes and Jim Crow laws in America that kept black people down in the gutter for generations.

 Over the last few years we have seen this story play out with unarmed, innocent black people being killed.